apiaryio/api-blueprint/Tutorial.md

 A variable component of a Gist URI expressed in the form of [URI Template][].
 In this case an id of Gist is the variable in its URI expressed as `{id}`.

+<a name="uri_parameter"></a>
 #### URI Parameters

     + Parameters
         + id (string) ...
 ID of the Gist in the form of a hash.

-The `id` variable of the URI template is a parameter to every action on this resource.
+The *id* variable of the URI template is a parameter to every action on this resource.
 Here defined of an arbitrary type `string` and followed by its Markdown-formatted discussion.

 > **Note:** You can specify various attributes of an URI parameter.
 But in its simple form the URI parameter syntax is just the parameter name followed by ellipsis (three dots) and a Markdown-formatted discussion.
 For example:
 >